roomthily/technology-evaluation-research/guidelines/index.md

             <div class="revisions">
                 <p class="original">Documentation is on the project web site.</p>
                 <p class="revision"><i class="fa fa-pencil fa-fw"></i>A link to the documentation is contained in the code.</p>
+                <p class="revision"><i class="fa fa-pencil fa-fw"></i>Documentation is on the project website or the project website provides a clear link to an externally-hosted documentation web site.</p>
             </div>
             <div class="metadata">
                 <h4>Grouping</h4>
                 <p></p>
                 <h4>Notes</h4>
                 <p>Code and documentation can be separated.</p>
+                <p>Consensus for documentation that is hosted by the project or that is hosted on some third-party site such as Read The Docs.</p>
                 <h4>References</h4>
                 <p><a href="#"></a></p>
                 <h4>Similar Criteria</h4>